drdrang/drtwoot/README.markdown

 Your user id will be the first number.
 Copy that number and paste it into Line 7 of `twoot.js`.

+You'll also need to change Line 9 of `twoot.js`

+    var B64AUTH = 'dXNlcm5hbWU6cGFzc3dvcmQ=';

-You'll also need to change Line 9 of `twoot.js` to the base 64 encoding of your `username:password` string.
+to the base 64 encoding of your `username:password` string.
 Here's a quick way to do it from the command line using Python:

     python -c 'import base64;print base64.b64encode("username:password")'